Parties split on climate as Dutch head to polls

 Political context and timeline

-High-polling parties disagree on many issues and forming a coalition will probably take a long time.
+High-polling parties disagree on many issues.
 The Netherlands, like many European countries, has seen increasing political fragmentation and a rise of right-wing populist parties, many of which reject strong climate action.

 Timeline of the elections

-- Parties which want to form a government together create a coalition agreement which sets out what the government wants to do and achieve over the next four years.
+- Parties that want to form a government together create a coalition agreement, setting out what they want to achieve over the next four years.

-- The biggest party determines the prime minister - the last exception of this happened in 1982 - and other ministers or state secretaries are picked from the different coalition parties.
+- Usually, the biggest party provides the prime minister, although the last coalition saw a prime minister who was not tied to any party.
+Other ministers and state secretaries are picked from the different coalition parties.

 - Once parties have formed a new cabinet, the king officially appoints all ministers and state secretaries.